amesar/mlflow-fun/tools/mlflow_fun/metrics/README.md

 ## SQL Back-end Database Query

-Here is the query to find the best run.
+If you are using a database as your backend store, you can issue this query to find the best run.

 ```
 select r.run_uuid, m.value from runs r